vigillabs/timescaledb-ts/packages/typeorm/README.md

 ## Candlesticks

-Use a Hypertable to define a time-series table, then use the `getCandlestick` method on the repository to query candlestick data:
+Use a Hypertable to define a time-series table, then use the `getCandlesticks` method on the repository to query candlestick data:

 See: